Gateway-Web/editor-docs/docs/configuration/project.md

 ### Content Endpoint

+A content endpoint is required for the visual editor to work correctly.

+:::tip Preview endpoint

+**The content endpoint can be your existing preview endpoint.**

-:::tip Not sure if you have a preview endpoint?
+**Not sure if you have a preview endpoint?** If you are able to preview changes from your CMS before they are published, chances are you have one!

-Feel free to [reach out](https://www.gatewayweb.net/contact) to us!
-We offer a wide range of professional services.
+**Still not sure?** Feel free to [reach out](https://www.gatewayweb.net/contact) to us!
+We are here to help.

 :::

-A content endpoint is required for the visual editor to function.
-The content endpoint can be your existing preview endpoint.

 The editor will make a `GET` request to this endpoint to retrieve content from your CMS.
 You can provide either a relative or absolute URL for the endpoint.